openline-ai/openline-cli/README.md

 This guide will get you up and running with Openline in less than 5 minutes.

 The Openline CLI is a NodeJS app that makes it easy to setup and manage Openline apps directly from the terminal.
 It's an essential part of using Openline.
-To use the Openline CLI, you'll need [Node.js version 16.14][node] or above installed on your machine.
+To develop on the Openline CLI, you'll need [Node.js version 16.14][node] or above installed on your machine.

 ## 🚀 Installation